 Ingrown hairs in the vaginal area are uncomfortable, unsightly and, unfortunately, quite common.
 An ingrown vaginal hair can usually be treated at home with an over-the-counter topical acne medication.
 However, if the hair follicle appears infected or if you get ingrown hairs often, visit your doctor.

 Video of the Day

 If you experience itching, you can apply hydrocortisone or another anti-itch medication to the area.
-If you do scratch at the area, apply an over-the-counter triple antibiotic ointment to the area to help minimize the risk of infection, according to the Palo Alto Medical Foundation.
+If you do scratch at the area, apply an over-the-counter triple antibiotic ointment to the area to help minimize the risk of infection.